 Board meetings are quorate when there are at least 40% of members are present.
+A meeting can take place without a quorum but no substantive decisions or recommendations are to be made.

 Terms of office/re-election

 Appendix 14 shows when Directors' terms of office commenced.
 Directors may be re-nominated for election, after scrutiny by the Search Committee.